sourdoughbrett/Bot_Brie_Starter/docs/Bot_Tutorials.md

 hist_data_raw['momentum_histogram'] = momentum_df['momentum_histogram']
 ```

-6) Run script, check the hist_data_raw df to ensure all data is updated appropriately.
+6) Run script, check the hist_data_raw df to ensure all data is updated properly.
-7) If hist_data_raw df is valid, then append to stock_data within the main function of section 5 and begin to create your strategies around this indicator, Example, if squeeze_on == True, go long, etc.
+7) If hist_data_raw df is valid, then append to stock_data within the main function of section 5 and begin to create your strategies around this indicator (E.G. if squeeze_on == True, go long).
+8) Test in main_func before deploying.
+Always test thoroughly...

 ---